Our blog is designed to offer

 Maintaining a building can be a considerable challenge.
-How do you clean the windows on the 6th floor?
+We often get asked: how do you clean the windows on the 6th floor?
 How do you replace the fascia boards 50 meters above the ground?
-Rope access.
+The answer to all these questions is rope access.

-Rope access was developed from methods used in rock climbing, giving workers access to tricky, difficult-to-reach locations without the trouble of having to erect scaffolding or aerial platforms.
+We developed rope access from rock climbing methods, allowing our workers to reach tricky, difficult-to-reach locations without the trouble of having to erect scaffolding or aerial platforms.

 Rope Access is a groundbreaking solution for handling the maintenance and inspection of immense structural locations like bridges, high rise buildings and stadiums.

-It used to be impossible to maintain these kinds of structures without scaffolding or aerial platforms, but due to the development of rope access, you can do so a much more affordable and less time-consuming manner.
+It used to be impossible to maintain these kinds of structures without scaffolding or aerial platforms.
+Still, due to rope access development, you can do so in a much more affordable and less time-consuming manner.

 Mountain or rock climbing has been around for centuries, and rope access started to gain popularity in the ’80s with abseil work on transport cuttings and bridges.
 Today it is used the world over as a practical solution for structural maintenance.